 Verification is the confirmation of eligibility for free and reduced-price meals under the National School Lunch Program.
 All school districts participating agree to comply with all verification requirements by November 15 of each year.
 Refer to the Eligibility Manual for School Meals, Federal Policy for Determining and Verifying Eligibility (revised June 29, 2017) for guidance.

 Let’s review the basics:

-Direct Verification is an option schools may use to verify household applications by uploading the sample selection into the Direct Verification screens provided in the online Coylar System.
-Instructions for using the Direct Verification process are posted on our website.
-Click Link
+- Direct Verification is an option schools may use to verify household applications by uploading the sample selection into the Direct Verification screens provided in the online Coylar System.
+For assistance on the Direct Verification process, view the instructions page.

 Attachment G, We Have Checked Your Application, is used to notify families of the results of verification.

 - When the verification process detects that a household’s benefits should be reduced or ended, the household must be given a 10-calendar day written notice.
 The first day of the 10 calendar day notice is the day the notice is sent.

 - Attachment H, Verification Collection Report is a paper copy to guide districts through the web-based verification report.
 All participating school food authorities, both schools and institutions must complete the web-based report.

 Failure to meet the November 15 deadline will result in delayed claim payments.